rogerbaiges/rogerbaiges/README.md

 # Roger Baiges Trilla

 ## 📚 About Me
-As a student of Artificial Intelligence at the Universitat Politècnica de Catalunya, I have a strong interest in applying machine learning and AI to address practical challenges.
-My curiosity motivates me to learn more about the field of AI, and I appreciate opportunities to test my skills in settings like hackathons.
-Through my studies and various projects, I have developed a solid foundation in Python, which is my strongest programming language.
-I also have experience with other languages such as R, SQL, C++, and C. This background supports my efforts to develop practical solutions within the realm of technology.
+I am an Artificial Intelligence student at the Universitat Politècnica de Catalunya with a passion for applying AI and machine learning to solve real-world challenges.
+My journey has been marked by academic excellence, hackathon wins, and hands-on experience with cutting-edge projects.
+I thrive in collaborative environments and enjoy mentoring others while exploring the frontiers of AI.

 ### 🌍 Languages
 - **Catalan:** Native